MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/keyboard-shortcuts-controls.md

 - <a href="https://support.apple.com/kb/PH21483">Apple Safari</a>

 ### Planned keyboard shortcuts
 In addition to the keyboard shortcuts that are currently used, there are several shortcuts that are planned for future implementation.
-To avoid conflicts with framework-provided shortcuts, you should not choose the following key combinations for extensible controls.
+To avoid conflicts with framework-provided shortcuts, you shouldn't choose the following key combinations for extensible controls.
 <table>
 <tbody>
 <tr>